thedges/PSRecordPhoto/README.md

      * SObject Field - the SObject field api name.
 Example would be "driver_lic_photo__c"
      * Content ID - This should be the ID field from the ContentDocument table.
 This content id values should start with '069'.
      * Attached Filename - Do not include file extension.
 So a file named "driver-license.jpg", you should just specific "driver-license".
+  3. <b>Photo Height</b> - optional integer value to set image height (in pixels_
-  3. <b>Default Content Document URL</b> - a URL to an image to show as default image if configuration doesn't result in a found image.
+  4. <b>Default Content Document URL</b> - a URL to an image to show as default image if configuration doesn't result in a found image.
 Typically would use a static resource related URL of format "/resource/<static-resource-name>".

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"